• Facebook

 At this point, it is not a choice, but a natural consequence.

-It’s only fair that we don’t like all of the blues
+It’s right that we don’t like all of the blues

 It is normal to find things that leave us impassive in a musical genre.